contactanjani/mv/README.md

 2.Resource Manager takes care of cancelling a resource fetch if demanded by a sender.
 3.Resource Manager ensures only 1 api call is made for multiple requests of same resource.

+-Cache capacity
+1.cache count can be changed in configuration.h file in the library.
+2. LRU policy is maintainted.
+Whenever resource is fetched from cache, the resource is added to start of list.
+Upon capacity breach, the elements at the end of the list are evicted.

+-Animation:
+1.long press gesture for animation is done on cells.
+Long press a cell to hide other cells.
+Similar to pinterest pin board.
+2.Pull to refresh makes same api call and appends new data at the top of list and refreshes tableview.

+-Pagination:
+1. Paginated API not available,hence pagination not implemented.
+But placeholders exists for this functionality.

+-UI Tests and Unit tests
+1.unit tests and UI tests implemented for both app and the library.
+Pressing command+U will execute these test cases.

 -Resource Manager contains Receiverdictionary.
 1.This dictionary contains the receivers to be notified when api call fetches data for a resource from API.
 receiver dictionary is made an atomic resource as simultaneous read/write/delete operations take place and